FT504: Electromagnetism and Optics

 Examination aids

 The exam is with limited aids.
-Only textbooks, dictionaries, notes, compendiums, formula collections, the built-in standard calculator in Windows/MAC, and drawing programs are allowed.
+Only the following aids are allowed.

 Internet is not allowed during the exam.
 However, you may visit the course site in itslearning to open system "DE-Digital Exam".
 If you wish to use course materials from itslearning, you must download the materials to your computer the day before the exam.
 During the exam you cannot be sure that all course materials is accessible in itslearning.